BirchKwok/NumPack/README.md

 # NumPack

 NumPack is a lightning-fast array manipulation engine that revolutionizes how you handle large-scale NumPy arrays.
-By combining Rust's raw performance with Python's ease of use, NumPack delivers up to 166x faster operations than traditional methods, while using minimal memory.
-With our new high-performance binary format, matrix operations are now up to 5.33x faster than NumPy mmap, and lazy loading achieves throughput exceeding 100,000 MB/s.
+By combining Rust's raw performance with Python's ease of use, NumPack delivers exceptional performance across multiple scenarios.
+With our high-performance binary format, NumPack achieves 5,287 MB/s read throughput and lazy loading provides near-zero overhead initialization with 27,127 MB/s equivalent throughput.
 Whether you're working with gigabyte-sized matrices or performing millions of array operations, NumPack makes it effortless with its zero-copy architecture and intelligent memory management.

 Key highlights:
-- 🚀 Up to 166x faster than traditional NumPy storage methods
+- 🚀 **22.2x faster** reading than Parquet, **2.0x faster** than Zarr
-- ⚡ Matrix operations up to 5.33x faster than NumPy mmap
+- ⚡ **27,127 MB/s** lazy loading throughput with near-zero initialization overhead
-- 🚀 SIMD-optimized operations with streaming throughput up to 4,417 MB/s
+- 🚀 **5,287 MB/s** read throughput, competitive with NumPy .npy format
 - 💾 Zero-copy operations for minimal memory footprint
 - 🔄 Seamless integration with existing NumPy workflows
 - 🛠 Battle-tested in production with arrays exceeding 1 billion rows